Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: Conclusion

 \section{Conclusion}

-Despite the growing sophistication of conversational recommender systems (CRSs), existing evaluation paradigms are inadequate for capturing the inherent complexity of recommendation tasks embedded within multi-turn dialogues.
-Most prior metrics, such as Recall and BLEU, focus either on isolated recommendation accuracy or surface-level text similarity, overlooking the nuanced interplay between language quality, dialogue strategy, and recommendation effectiveness.
-In this study, we introduced \textbf{Co}nversational \textbf{R}ecommendation \textbf{E}valuator (CoRE), a user-centric evaluation framework that decomposes CRS performance into twelve interpretable factors and employs LLMs for scoring at both the factor and overall levels (see Section~\ref{ch:method}).
+Despite the growing sophistication of conversational recommender systems (CRSs), existing evaluation paradigms remain inadequate for capturing the complexity of recommendation tasks embedded within multi-turn dialogues.
+Traditional metrics, such as Recall and BLEU, often overlook the nuanced interplay between language quality, dialogue strategy, and recommendation effectiveness.
+To address this gap, this study introduced the \textbf{Co}nversational \textbf{R}ecommendation \textbf{E}valuator (CoRE), a user-centric framework that decomposes CRS performance into twelve interpretable factors, employing Large Language Models (LLMs) to approximate human judgment (Section~\ref{ch:method}).